kaiserpreusse/synthea2omop/README.md

 # Create Synthea data and load to OMOP CDM (v5.3.1)
 Docker images to (1) generate Synthea data and (2) load Synthea data into OMOP CDM.
-The goal is to quickly spin up OMOP CDM with data for testing and demonstration.
+The goal is to quickly load an OMOP CDM with data for testing and demonstration.

 1. Synthea data is created with the official Synthea builder: https://github.com/synthetichealth/synthea